NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/jet_user_guide.rst

    # module load intel/11.1.080    # module list   Currently Loaded Modulefiles:    1) intel/11.1.080

-If you already have a particular module loaded and you wantto switch to a different version of the same module, you can either do
+If you already have a particular module loaded and you want to switch to a different version of the same module, you can either do

  .. code-block:: shell